 PADI Open Water Diver Course

 The first level of certification is the PADI Open Water Diver Course.
-It’s probably the most important course you’ll ever take because it’s the foundation of knowledge and skills you will build as you progress through subsequent courses.
+It’s probably the most important course you’ll ever.
+This is the foundation of knowledge and skills you will build as you progress through subsequent PADI courses.

 Once you are certified as an Open Water Diver, you’ll be able to dive in conditions similar to those in which you trained with another certified diver.
 You can immediately start the PADI Open Water Diver Course with PADI’s eLearning.